Cosby5/All-My-Stars/README.md

 - [starshiptroopers/ftpdts](https://github.com/starshiptroopers/ftpdts) - Ftp server based on ftpdt and goftp/server and used to do a real-time files generation from templates and exposes them as downloadable files.
 It was originally designed to implement the trick of escap
 - [sbinet/go-android](https://github.com/sbinet/go-android) - NDK bindings for Android and Go
 - [safu9/android-app-publisher](https://github.com/safu9/android-app-publisher) - Upload your app to play store from terminal or ci environment
-- [cathalgarvey/go-termux](https://github.com/cathalgarvey/go-termux) - Termux-API layer ported to a Go library; write pseudo-apps for Android in pure Go with Termux/API/Widget!
 - [srinathh/mobilehtml5app](https://github.com/srinathh/mobilehtml5app) -
 - [pkern/syncthing-dns](https://github.com/pkern/syncthing-dns) - Dynamic DNS using Syncthing's Discovery server
 - [alexflint/go-filemutex](https://github.com/alexflint/go-filemutex) - Like sync.Mutex, but works across processes